1. Why is olive oil good for you?

 6. Can you store your olive oil in the refrigerator or freezer?

 You should never store olive oil in the refrigerator.
 Refrigeration will not prolong the shelf life and can actually lower the quality of your oil.

 Unlike many olive oils sold in the US, we refuse to rely on the olive harvest from a single country or company-owned grove.
 We travel the globe to select the highest quality olive oil from the best olive-growing countries, including Argentina, Chile, Egypt, Greece, Italy, Lebanon, Spain, Tunisia and Turkey.

-8. What is the difference between Extra Virgin and 100% Pure Olive Oil?
+8. What is the difference between Extra Virgin and 100% Pure Olive Oil according to USDA?

-Simply put, extra virgin olive oil means the oil is made solely from the fruit of the olive tree, by mechanically pressing olives without the use of chemicals or solvents.
-Pure, otherwise known as virgin, olive oil is produced the same way, but has less strict chemical and sensory standards.
+Simply put, extra virgin olive oil is made solely from the fruit of the olive tree, by mechanically cold pressing olives without the use of chemicals or solvents.

 In most baked goods, extra virgin olive oil or 100% pure olive oil can be substituted for butter or margarine.
 When substituting oil for butter, you can use ¾ of the amount.
 For example, if the recipe calls for 1 cup butter you should use ¾ cup olive oil.
 Avoid using olive oil if recipes require a lot of creaming together of butter and sugar or frostings where fat remains solid.

 In recipes that call for vegetable or canola oil, you could definitely substitute with olive oil.
 In these recipes, the substitution will be a 1-to-1 ratio.
 Remember, olive oil can have a stronger flavor than butter and other oils, so choose between EVOO (full-bodied flavor) and 100% pure olive oil (mild flavor), depending on recipe.